 Assessing Fetal Development

-- Structural Anomalies: Look for any visible malformations in organs or limbs.
+- Structural Anomalies: Visible malformations in organs or limbs.

-- Growth Restrictions: Monitor for discrepancies in fetal size compared to gestational age.
+- Growth Restrictions: Fetal size that doesn’t match gestational age.

-- Fluid Collections: Note any abnormal fluid accumulation around the fetus or within organs.
+- Fluid Collections: Abnormal fluid buildup around the fetus or within organs.

-- Heart Rate Variability: Examine the fetal heartbeat for irregular patterns or rates.
+- Heart Rate Variability: Irregular fetal heartbeat patterns or rates.

 Monitoring Amniotic Fluid Levels